Complianz Privacy Suite

 3.3 Electronic communication shall be deemed to have been received on the date of its transmission, unless the recipient provides proof to the contrary.
 If the communication has not been received as a result of delivery and/or accessibility problems with respect to the Customer’s email box, this shall be at the Customer’s risk, including if the email box is located with a third party.

 4.1 Any statements made by the Supplier with respect to the provision of Services and/or Products shall be regarded as an invitation to make an offer.
 Unless a separate written agreement is concluded, the Agreement shall be concluded by the Supplier’s confirmation of the Customer’s order.
-Confirmation may occur electronically (for example via the Supplier’s website, by email, by SMS, or by means of similar technologies) or, if agreed, in writing (by fax or letter).
+Confirmation may occur electronically (for example via the Supplier’s website, by email, by SMS, or by means of similar technologies) or, if agreed, in writing (by letter).

 5.1 The Supplier shall provide the Customer with the service stated in the Assignment Form.
 To this end, the Supplier shall provide the Customer with the relevant information for use of the Software by an End User (or by the Customer on behalf of other End Users).